SS Imo: Halifax Explosion

-This incident forced Imo even further over towards the Dartmouth side of the harbour into the path of the on-coming Mont-Blanc, a French cargo ship fully loaded with a highly volatile cargo of wartime explosives.
+This incident forced Imo even further over towards the Dartmouth side of the harbour into the path of the oncoming Mont-Blanc, a French cargo ship fully loaded with a highly volatile cargo of wartime explosives.
 Unable to ground his ship for fear of a shock that would set off his explosive cargo, Pilot Francis Mackey ordered Mont-Blanc to steer hard to port (starboard helm) and crossed the Norwegian ship's bows in a last-second bid to avoid a collision.
 The two ships were almost parallel to each other, when Imo suddenly sent out three signal blasts, indicating she was reversing her engine.
 The combination of the cargoless ship's height in the water and the transverse thrust of her right-hand propeller caused the ship's head to swing into Mont-Blanc.
-At 8:45 A.M., the two ships collided at slow speed in The Narrows of Halifax Harbour.
+At 8:45 a.m., the two ships collided at slow speed in The Narrows of Halifax Harbour.

 While the damage to Mont Blanc was not severe, it toppled barrels that broke open and flooded the deck with benzol that quickly flowed into the hold.
 As Imo's engine engaged, she quickly disengaged, which created sparks inside Mont-Blanc's hull.
 These ignited the vapour from the benzol.
-A fire started at the water line and travelled quickly up the side of the ship as the benzol spewed out from crushed drums on Mont-Blanc's decks.
+A fire started at the waterline and travelled quickly up the side of the ship as the benzol spewed out from crushed drums on Mont-Blanc's decks.
 The fire quickly became uncontrollable.
 Surrounded by thick black smoke, and fearing she would explode almost immediately, the captain ordered the crew to abandon ship.
-At 9:04:35 A.M., the out-of-control fire aboard Mont-Blanc finally set off her highly explosive cargo.
+At 9:04:35 a.m., the out-of-control fire aboard Mont-Blanc finally set off her highly explosive cargo.
 The ship was completely blown apart and a powerful blast wave radiated away from the explosion at more than 1000 m per second.
 Temperatures of 5000 C and pressures of thousands of atmospheres accompanied the moment of detonation at the centre of the explosion.

 About 1,950 people were killed by debris, fires, or collapsed buildings, and it is estimated that more than 9,000 people were injured.
 The explosion wrecked the upper decks of Imo.
 Three of the four personnel on her open bridge were killed: Captain From, Pilot William Hayes and R. Albert Ingvald Iverson, the First Officer.
 John Johansen, the helmsman, was severely injured but survived.
 Four other crewmen were also killed: Harold Iverson (seaman), Oscar Kallstrom (fireman), Johannes C. Kersenboom (carpenter) and Gustav Petersen (boatswain).
 The blast and the tsunami that followed threw the ship ashore on the Dartmouth side of Halifax Harbour.